adarshkhub/Pewlett-Hackard-Analysis/README.md

 ## Overview
-In this analysis we are looking at sales data for a superstore in order to determine insights/trends that may provide further profitability
+In this analysis we are querying employee data for various trends, such as finding employees who are nearing retirement age, or which department costs the most to salary.

 ## Results